dentolos19/namestamp/README.md

 ## ⚒️ Usage

+To get started, just drag the files/folder that has the photos and videos that you want to rename into `start.bat`.
 If you just want to setup the development environment, you can run `setup.bat` which automatically creates a Python virtual environment and installs all required dependencies.

 ### Prerequities

 - [Python](https://python.org) 3.10+

+### Flags

+- `-r`/`--recurse` - Recursively rename files in a directory.
+- `-f`/`--force` - Forcibly rename files without checking whether it is in the right naming convention.

 ## 💖 Credits